Pyr-000/YetAnotherStableDiffusion/README.md

 #
 # Notes
 - For more information about [Stable Diffusion](https://github.com/CompVis/stable-diffusion) and the [Huggingface Diffusers Implementation](https://huggingface.co/CompVis/stable-diffusion-v1-4), including the license, limitations, and capabilities of the systems utilized, check out the respective links.
-- The image to image implementation through diffusers is derived from the implementation in the following colab notebook: https://colab.research.google.com/github/patil-suraj/Notebooks/blob/master/image_2_image_using_diffusers.ipynb
+- Text to image and image to image implementations are derived from the huggingface pipeline implementations.